Aloo Sabzi (100 G), English Dal (1 Cup) and Roti (1 Medium (7 Inches))

 Increase Fiber Intake

-Add more fiber-rich vegetables like spinach or broccoli to your meal.
-Fiber helps slow down the absorption of sugar in the bloodstream.
+Add more fiber-rich vegetables like spinach, okra, or broccoli to your meal to slow down the absorption of glucose.

 Incorporate Protein

-Include a source of protein, such as paneer or lentils, in your meal.
-Protein can help stabilize blood sugar levels.
+Include a source of protein such as paneer, tofu, or lentils in your meal to help stabilize blood sugar levels.

 Find Glucose response for your favourite foods